tim-zh/dependency-composer/readme.md

 #dependency-composer

-console rest client for browsing Maven Central (and possibly Bintray) and generating dependency list (for sbt)
+console rest client for browsing Maven Central or Bintray and generating dependency list for build tools

 ###Setup: